-The Pilsen region lies on the southwest border of the Czech Republic, adjacent to Germany.
+The Pilsen region lies on the southwest border of the Czech Republic, close to Germany.
 The city of Pilsen, one hour from Prague and about 30 miles from the German border, is the economic and cultural capital of the region.
-A historic center of beer production, the city of Pilsen has a population of about 169,000—roughly one-third of the entire region’s population of 575,000.
+A historic center of beer production, the city of Pilsen has a population of about 171,000—roughly one-third of the entire regional population of 577,000.

 Pilsen is an important logistics and distribution center and is regarded as the Czech Republic’s gateway to Europe.
 The city of Pilsen sits astride the D5 highway, which connects Prague to Bavaria.
 A network of freight rail lines courses through Pilsen.